-Mudd Nick Foundation History
+Mudd Nick Foundation About Us

-Mudd Nick Foundation History
+Mudd Nick Foundation About Us

 The tournament was popular from the start, and as the years passed, the event grew in size.
 Lynn Mudd, Jim’s wife, saw the needs in the community and viewed having a higher purpose as essential.
 She suggested that the event be transformed into something that contributed to the local community rather than simply the enjoyment of attendees.
 As a result of Lynn’s influence, the Mudd Nick Golf and Charity event was born in 1996.
 Invitees and participants began donating to support selected activities for children in the North Tillamook area.
 Initially, we sponsored a month-long summer art program and built a skate ramp adjacent to North County Recreation District in Nehalem, both of which are going strong today.
 Over the years, donations and momentum continued to build.